In this career summary, you will find out what the job of a Physical Therapist is about and what it is like.

 Top 5 paying states

-However a higher pay at NV doesn’t guarantee that you will make more because the living expenses at NV might be 2x higher than where you are currently at now.
+However a higher pay at NV doesn’t guarantee that you will make more because the living expenses at NV might be twice as high than where you are currently at now.

-They assess, plan, organize, and participate in rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.
+assess, plan, organize, and participate in rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.